 - Poorly maintained heaters – Skipping maintenance visits for your furnace can cause heating issues and safety problems.
 While there are maintenance tasks you can do yourself, such as changing air filters monthly, a licensed heating specialist knows what to check for regarding your heater’s inner and outer components.
 Remember to have your heating system checked at least annually, preferably in the fall before colder weather sets in.

 Many heating problems can be resolved quickly, but don’t delay calling a professional if you sense there’s a problem.
-For more information about home heating issues, please contact us at Wood Air Conditioning, Inc.
+For more information about home heating issues, please contact us at Wood Air Conditioning & Plumbing, Inc.